kgolding531/Lean-Muscle-Guide-/README.md

 I am not sure if I am just giving up, but I think I need to focus my time and skills on other stuff that I need to get done.
 The main aim was to get practice so that I was able to build the HVNCOG website for my church.

+There is also more information that I wanted to add by doing a google search such as “lean bulk program to build muscle mass.”

 But in any case, if I or anyone would like to continue this project in the future they can using this information below:

 ## LeanMuscleGuide Website Images